iArcanic/irsm-cw2/executive-report.md

 ## 4.1 Deployment plan

 The implementation of this framework will followed an approach separated into tiers or phases.
-Each phase will prioritise a vital security aspect first.
+Each phase will prioritise a vital security aspect first as this well help get all IT components to the required compliance level.

 ### 4.1.1 Phase 1: Demonstrate oversight and governance

 - Form a reliable and well-informed information security governance committee with sponsorship from company executives
 - Have clear security roles allocated to qualified individuals, those being CISO, administrators (both technical and non-technical), and security designers
 - From the Risk Management Policy, enforce a risk management program
+- Carry out a gap analysis on the existing IT infrastructure against the defined policies to establish a compliance baseline

 ### 4.1.2 Phase 2: Consider baseline controls